- 1 Iqbal Day

 Allama Iqbal got his early education by Syed Mir Hassan in Sialkot.
 He learned Quran Majeed when he was only four years old.
 Iqbal got admission in Scotch Mission College and completed his matriculation in 1893.
 In 1895, he did intermediate in Faculty of Arts diploma.
 He also learned the Arabic language, and in 1897 he won the medal because he performed well in Arabic.

-He also did Bachelor of Arts in philosophy and English literature from Government College University.
+He also did a Bachelor of Arts in philosophy and English literature from Government College University.

 Higher Education and Career